plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 The loss is decreasing, but clearly there's much more to go.
 So let's continue.

-You can resume synthesis as long as you pass the same argument to `store_progress` on each run.
+You can resume synthesis as long as you pass the same argument to `store_progress` <!-- skip-lint --> on each run.

-Everything that stores the progress of the optimization (`losses`, `saved_metamer`) will persist between calls and so potentially get very large.
+Everything that stores the progress of the optimization ({attr}`losses <plenoptic.synthesize.metamer.Metamer.losses>`, {attr}`saved_metamer <plenoptic.synthesize.metamer.Metamer.saved_metamer>`) will persist between calls and so potentially get very large.

 ```{code-cell} ipython3
 met.synthesize(store_progress=True, max_iter=100)